osghaffar/Slack-Auto-Reminders/README.md

 It then converts the returned IDs to string format, and stores them into an array.

-This array is then passed into a function that utilizes Slack API to send messages to each person respectively.
+This array is then passed into a function that utilizes <a href="https://github.com/slackapi/python-slackclient">Slack API</a>  to send messages to each person respectively.
 The message is customizable.

 The program can be used in conjunction with crontab for full automation.